Towards Sample-Optimal Compressive Phase Retrieval with Sparse and Generative Priors: Spectral Initializations with Generative Priors

 \section{Spectral Initializations with Generative Priors}

-In Theorem~\ref{thm:amplitude_loss}, we provided recovery guarantees for phase retrieval with generative models with respect to optimal solutions of the amplitude based loss function.
+In Theorem~\ref{thm:amplitude_loss}, we provided recovery guarantees with respect to optimal solutions of the amplitude based loss function.
 However, it is not clear whether such a guarantee is achievable by practical algorithms.

 A notable recent work is~\cite{hyder2019alternating}, showing that for a depth-$d$, width-$w$ ReLU neural network, roughly $O(kd\log w)$ samples\footnote{This matches the $O(k \log L)$ scaling upon substituting $L= O\big(w^d\big)$ for ReLU networks~\cite{bora2017compressed}.} suffice for their alternating phase projected gradient descent (APPGD) approach to obtain an accurate estimate of the signal, as long as there exists a proper initial vector $\bx^{(0)}$, in the sense that $\min \{\|\bx -\bx^{(0)}\|_2,\|\bx+\bx^{(0)}\|_2\} \le c \|\bx\|_2$ for some small positive constant $c$.
-However, as we know for sparse phase retrieval, designing a practical algorithm to find a proper initial vector with optimal sample complexity requirements is more difficult than designing the subsequent iterative algorithm that refines the initial guess, and it still remains as an open problem.
+However, as we know from sparse phase retrieval, designing a practical algorithm to find a proper initial vector with near-optimal sample complexity can be more difficult than designing the subsequent iterative algorithm that refines the initial guess, and this still remains as an open problem.
+It is also important to note that~\cite{hyder2019alternating} assumes accurate projections onto the range of the generative model, but this is not guaranteed in practice, due to the use of approximations \cite{shah2018solving,raj2019gan}.

 Existing initialization methods for sparse phase retrieval typically first estimate the support of the sparse signal, and then perform a power method on a sub-matrix corresponding to the estimated support set to calculate an initial vector.
-Without extra assumptions on the structure of the sparse signal, these methods have a sub-optimal sample complexity of $O(s^2 \log n)$.
+Without extra assumptions beyond sparsity, these methods have a suboptimal sample complexity of $O(s^2 \log n)$.
 For phase retrieval with generative models, the situation is even worse -- there is no theoretically-guaranteed initialization method at all.
 To address this gap, we provide recovery guarantees for a spectral initialization method of phase retrieval with generative models.
+We emphasize that our guarantees only concern the global optima of a suitably-defined optimization problem; see~\eqref{eq:main_opt} below.
+Similarly to~\cite{hyder2019alternating}, the caveat remains that practical solutions may fail to find such optima (e.g., due to inexact projections).

 We assume that $\bx$ is in the range of $G\,:\, B_2^k(r) \to \bbR^n$ (again assumed to be $L$-Lipschitz continuous), and we assume that the noise terms $\eta_1,\eta_2,\ldots,\eta_m$ are bounded as follows: